Ohrid Boat Trip to Sveti Naum: €20, 7 Hours, May-Sep 2026

 Sveti Naum monastery

 The Monastery of St. Naum is the main reason the day trip exists.
 It sits on a bluff at the southern end of Lake Ohrid, close to the Albanian border, and was founded around 905 AD by St. Naum of Ohrid, a disciple in the Cyril and Methodius tradition.
 St. Naum is buried in the church, and the complex remains one of the most visited religious and cultural sites on the lake.
+If you want the place in depth rather than the cruise - the church interior, the tomb legend, the peacocks and the overland routes - see our full guide to Sveti Naum monastery and springs.

 The springs and the small rowing boats